 The museum also hosts collections belonging to Lawrence Oates, who was part of the fateful Terra Nova expedition to the South Pole, and the collection of Lawrence’s uncle, Frank Oates, who was a naturalist.
 There are interactives, original footage and children’s activities throughout the museum, and even the original manuscript of ‘The Natural History of Selborne’ for visitors to take a look at!

-The extensive 18th century gardens have also been restored to their former glory for visitors to explore, with cottage, herb and kitchen gardens, as well as sweeping lawns and a wildflower meadow.
+Visitors can explore the grounds where Gilbert once walked.
+There are 25 acres of gardens that have been restored to their 18th Century glory, with cottage, herb and kitchen gardens, as well as sweeping lawns and a wildflower meadow.

 Gilbert White’s House & Gardens

 Beautifully restored house and gardens of natural history pioneer Gilbert White.

 The Wakes, High Street, Selborne, Hampshire, GU34 3JH

 The Petersfield Elf Trail has arrived in town!
 Can you spot them all?
 You can head to our website to download the digital poster or try one of the brilliant businesses involved to pick up a paper copy!